xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/post-opentypeextension-4-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new ReplyPostRequestBody
+var requestBody = new Microsoft.Graph.Groups.Item.Threads.Item.Posts.Item.Reply.ReplyPostRequestBody
 {
 	Post = new Post
 	{